How and When to Tap into Your Home Equity

 There are several methods to tap into your home equity.
 These methods vary by waiting period, interest rate, and monthly payment.
 Let’s explore the differences between the different home equity options and who they’re best for.

-Method | Waiting Period | Interest Rate | Monthly Payments | Best Use Cases | |
+| Method | Waiting Period | Fixed or Variable Interest Rate | Monthly Payments | Best Use Cases |

-Home equity agreement | Immediately (but requires at least 35% to 40% equity) | None | None | Avoiding monthly payments or added debt.
-Can be used however a homeowner likes. | |
+| Home equity agreement | Immediately (but typically requires at least 30% equity) | Neither (there’s no ongoing interest payment) | None | Avoiding monthly payments.
+Can be used however a homeowner likes. |

-Home equity loan | 6-12 months | Fixed | Yes | Large expenses, debt consolidation | |
+| Home equity loan | 6-12 months | Fixed | Yes | Large expenses, debt consolidation |

-HELOC | 6-12 months | Variable | Yes | Ongoing expenses, flexibility | |
+| HELOC | 6-12 months | Variable | Yes | Ongoing expenses, flexibility |

-Cash-out refinance | 6-12 months | Varies | Yes | Lower interest rates, refinance | |
+| Cash-out refinance | 6-12 months | Both | Yes | Lower interest rates, refinance< |

-Reverse mortgage | 6-12 months | Varies | No | Retirees needing income |
+| Reverse mortgage | 6-12 months | Both | No | Retirees needing income |

 Who qualifies for a home equity agreement?
 HEAs are relatively flexible compared to some other home equity options.
-In general, homeowners must have a maximum loan-to-value (LTV) of 75%.
-That means the home’s mortgage must be 75% or less of the appraised value of the home.
-Homeowners will also need at least 25% equity in their home and a credit score of 600 (although some providers, like Unlock, work with those who have scores in the 500s).
-There are no age restrictions to use a home equity agreement.
+In general, homeowners will need between 25% and 30% equity in their home and a credit score of 500 if working with Unlock.
+There are no income requirements, and applying for an HEA doesn’t impact your credit score.

 A cash-out refinance (cash-out refi) replaces your current mortgage with a new, larger loan in an amount more than what you currently own on your house.
 You receive the difference in cash, and can use that money for whatever needs you have.
 Because you are taking on a larger mortgage, you may have larger monthly payments for the duration of the loan, which is often 15 or 30 years.
 Additionally, you should consider any prepayment or cancellation penalties, and closing costs that average two to five percent.
 You may need to wait six to 12 months to be eligible for a cash-out refinance after purchasing your home.